taqiyeddinedj/backup/README.md

-# backup
+# backup automated
 A simple Python command-line utility for creating backups using the tar command.
 Backup Shell is a simple Python command-line utility that allows you to create backups of files and directories using the tar command.
 This script provides a user-friendly shell interface to interactively select files and directories to be included in the backup, as well as specify the destination for the backup archive.

-Getting Started
+# Getting Started
 Follow the instructions below to get started with the Backup Shell:

-Prerequisites
+# Prerequisites
 Python 3.x
 Installation
 Clone this repository to your local machine using the following command: